Natalia Zabiiako: 2017–18 season

 Zabiiako/Enbert began their season on the Challenger Series, winning a gold medal at both the 2017 CS Lombardia Trophy and 2017 CS Ondrej Nepela Trophy.

 In their first Grand Prix event of the season, Zabiiako/Enbert placed fourth at 2017 Skate Canada after placing fourth in both the short program and free skate.
 In their second Grand Prix event at 2017 Skate America, Zabiiako/Enbert placed fourth after ranking fourth in the short program and fifth in the free skate.
-The pair did not quality for the 2017-18 Grand Prix Final.
+The pair did not qualify for the 2017-18 Grand Prix Final.

 In December 2017, Zabiiako/Enbert won their 3rd 2017–18 Challenger Series gold medal when they won the 2017 CS Golden Spin of Zagreb.
 A few weeks later they placed third at the 2018 Russian Championships, earning places on the Russian national team for the 2018 Winter Olympics.

 In January 2018, they won the bronze medal at the 2018 European Championships after placing second in the short program and third in the free skate.

 At the Winter Olympics in Pyeongchang, South Korea, Zabiiako/Enbert placed third in the free skate portion of the team event, earning a silver medal as part of the Russian team.
 They then placed seventh at the pairs event with a personal best score of 212.88 points.

 In March 2018, Zabiiako/Enbert finished fourth at the 2018 World Championships after placing fourth in the short program and sixth in the free skate.